 *** We expect our equipment to get into the residential areas tonight, and we ARE enacting a winter weather parking ban as of 10 pm, Thursday, February 27 which will run until 7 am tomorrow, Friday, February 28, 2020. ***

 Between November 15 and April 1, the City may declare a Winter Weather Parking Ban for inclement weather including freezing rain or when Environment Canada forecasts 7 cm or more of snow in the Ottawa area.
 This includes any forecast for a range of snow more than 7 cm, such as 5 to 10 cm.
 The Winter Weather Parking Ban will be called to support clearing operations and will continue until the City issues notice that it has been lifted.

-Vehicles without a residential parking permit that are parked on the street during an overnight parking ban will be ticketed and towed.
+Vehicles without a residential parking permit that are parked on the street during a parking ban will be ticketed and towed.

-When an overnight winter parking ban is made, the City issues a special advisory to the local media and posts it on ottawa.ca.
+When a winter weather parking ban is made, the City issues a special advisory to the local media and posts it on ottawa.ca.
 The parking ban ends when snow clearing is completed and the City issues an advisory indicating that it has been lifted.

 Residents can park overnight at City parking garages during a winter weather parking ban.
 If you leave after the available overnight parking period ends, you will have to pay the regular parking rate for your stay.

 Vehicle parking available starting at 10 p.m. and must exit by 7:30 a.m.

 Private parking lots